FLIP IT | Ask Rachel

 - Provide visual and pictoral displays of rules and expectations.

-- A child with limited reasoning abilities may benefit from having the adult “reason aloud” to consistently provide examples of the reasoning process. (e.g., “Let’s see, if Rhianna gets a turn first and Mary has to wait, is that fair?
+- A child with limited reasoning abilities may benefit from having the adult “reason aloud” to consistently provide examples of the reasoning process (e.g., “Let’s see, if Rhianna gets a turn first and Mary has to wait, is that fair?
 No, Mary did have the toy first.
-Maybe if Mary had it first and then gave it to Rhianna after 1 minute?
-Does that seem more fair?”)
+Maybe if Mary had it first and then gave it to Rhianna after one minute?
+Does that seem more fair?”).

 I hope that helps!

-Yes!!
+Yes!
 This strategy is based on basic concepts that teachers should (and often do) already know.
-Each of the 4 FLIP IT steps is a great strategy by itself and well supported by research (see literature review document on our website).
+Each of the four FLIP IT steps is a great strategy by itself and well supported by research (see literature review).
 The questions any program must face include:

-1. What is our philosophy regarding social emotional development and behavior management and does FLIP IT fit into our plan?
+- What is our philosophy regarding social-emotional development and behavior management and does FLIP IT fit into our plan?

-2. Have our staff shown that they have achieved a solid KNOWLEDGE base on basic concepts related to the FLIP IT strategy or do they need more training that helps them to KNOW more about relationship building, empathy, feelings, limits, inquiries and prompts?
+- Have our staff shown that they have achieved a solid KNOWLEDGE base on basic concepts related to the FLIP IT strategy, or do they need more training that helps them to KNOW more about relationship-building, empathy, feelings, limits, inquiries and prompts?

-3. Have our staff shown that they can actually APPLY the basic concepts of FLIP IT into their daily practice with children or do they need more training to support them in APPLYING THE SKILLS of relationship building, empathy, feelings, limits, inquiries and prompts?
+- Have our staff shown that they can actually APPLY the basic concepts of FLIP IT into their daily practice with children or do they need more training to support them in APPLYING THE SKILLS of relationship-building, empathy, feelings, limits, inquiries and prompts?

-I am a bit biased, but I believe the FLIP IT 5 module training supports the process of knowledge acquisition AND skill application.
+I am a bit biased, but I believe the FLIP IT five-module training supports the process of knowledge acquisition AND skill application.
 The training is centered around very intentional adult reflection and practice activities designed to help adult learners fully integrate their knowledge and develop their skills.
-It’s a very high quality training design that applies adult learning principles throughout.
+It’s a very high-quality training design that applies adult learning principles throughout.

-If a program does choose to integrate FLIP IT into their social emotional and behavior management approach it is very helpful to have a trainer on staff to help with ongoing skill application practice as well as addressing staff turn over and the need to train new staff on an ongoing basis.
-NO behavior training should be a one time event and requires ongoing booster training and technical support.
-FLIP IT train-the-trainer was designed to help programs build capacity from within.
+If a program does choose to integrate FLIP IT into their social-emotional and behavior management approach, it is very helpful to have a trainer on staff to help with ongoing skill application practice, as well as addressing staff turnover and the need to train new staff on an ongoing basis.
+NO behavior training should be a one-time event and requires ongoing booster training and technical support.
+The FLIP IT Train-the-Trainer was designed to help programs build capacity from within.